Beneath the Eye by Jenna Whittaker

 “Would you stop?”
 Bilu asked exasperatedly, looking down at his bunkmate.

 “Sorry,” Vaiden murmured, pausing in mid-stride.
 I didn’t even realise I was pacing.
-He looked up from his study of the floor to see all of the youths staring at him with varying degrees of annoyance and curiousity.
+He looked up from his study of the floor to see all of the youths staring at him with varying degrees of annoyance and curiosity.

 “What is it, man?” one of the older boys, Bilu, asked kindly.